5 Former Design Trends That Aren’t Cool Anymore (So Stop Using Them)

 However, some of us are a little slower to evolve than others.
 Today we’ll be taking a walk down memory lane and looking at five design trends that used to be super cool, but now simply tend to make your design look outdated and even ugly.
 If you’re currently still stuck on these trends, it might be time to move along!
-We’ll help you out with some modern alternative practices that you can use to bring your design skills into 2012 in a hurry.
+We’ll help you out with some modern alternative practices that you can use to bring your design skills into the current year in a hurry.

 Let’s Make Fun of Design

 We designers tend to take ourselves far too seriously.
 A post like this could easily lead to derogatory finger pointing and superiority complexes, but let’s go ahead and admit up front that we’ve all flirted with at least a few of these trends, many of us have jumped on board every single one of them.

 The only way to escape this fact is to be a new designer, then all you’re doing is jumping on the trends of today.
 Don’t worry, you won’t regret or perhaps even acknowledge these decisions for at least another three to five years.

 The key to analyzing design trends is to remember that they aren’t inherently good or bad.
 Instead, they merely serve as a way to observe and remember the collective tastes of bygone eras.

 In this way, they’re a fantastic history lesson on how styles have evolved over the years.
 Try to think of past design trends like fashion, something that was cool when you are young will eventually become deplorable, but don’t worry, by the time you’re old it’ll probably see a resurgence.